TBlauwe/SLog/README.md

 * Multiple loggers with different configuration
   * Override members to customize your logger.
 See [Basic Usage](#Basic-Usage) below.
 * Multi-colored output
+* A comparative table of two float values.

 ## Getting started